 The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine is an international leader in cancer treatment, research, prevention, education and community outreach.
 It is the only cancer center in Missouri to hold the prestigious Comprehensive Cancer Center designation from the National Cancer Institute and membership in the National Comprehensive Cancer Network.
 Parent institutions Barnes-Jewish Hospital and Washington University School of Medicine are nationally recognized, with U.S. News & World Report magazine consistently ranking both among the best in the country.

-Scientists and physicians affiliated with Siteman hold about $160 million in cancer research and related training grants.
-The results of basic laboratory research are rapidly incorporated into treatment advances, which is enhanced by patient access to more than 250 clinical studies, including many collaborative efforts with other leading cancer centers throughout the country.
+Scientists and physicians affiliated with Siteman hold more than $145 million annually in basic and clinical oncology research grants.
+The results of basic laboratory research are rapidly incorporated into treatment advances, which is enhanced by patient access to 375 therapeutic clinical trials, including many collaborative efforts with other leading cancer centers throughout the country.

 In addition to treatment and research programs, Siteman pursues an active outreach program of cancer screening and education that involves tens of thousands of individuals annually throughout the St. Louis region.